 The annual registration fee covers coaches, training and team equipment.
 You must provide your own bike and helmet.
 You are responsible for your transportation to and from practices and races.
 Questions?
 Call 763-745-5200.

 No problem at all!
 We are glad you want to try something new.
 Come to the first practice with your bike, helmet and an open mind.
 You may discover this is the perfect sport for you!
 There are no try-outs to be on the team.
 All students in grades 6-12 are welcome and accepted.
 Students are grouped by similar age and ability.

 You will need a cross-country mountain bike with knobby tires, front shock and a certified helmet.
-Coaches will check athlete's equipment once in June and once the first week of practice.
+Coaches will check athlete's equipment the first week of practice.

 Equipment Required: Helmet and cross country style mountain bike (not BMX or downhill bike)